 By Phoenix of Elder Mountain – This weekend we did ceremony of our ancestral Polish Midsummer (Kupala) Flower “Crowns” and “Water Rites.”
 We started off by gathering the local wildflowers on our hike and bringing them to life with a sacred ritual.
-I have a great love for water & fire rituals and doing them in the ancient dreaming ways.
-The day of the “solstice and equinox” each year, are the strongest energy releases of the seasonal year, because they are nature’s season of change… and ours!
+I have a great love for water & fire rituals and doing them in the ancient ways.
+The day of the “solstices and equinoxes” each year, are the strongest energy of the seasonal year, because they are nature’s season of change… and ours.

 Summer Solstice Ceremony of Flower Crowns and Water Rites…

-I like my circles small and intimate, generally under eight women, this year me Brandi, Lulu and myself started our ceremony by heading to Lake Emigrant to make our crowns, as the month of the Summer Solstice soon approaches.
-The where we live, is surrounded by the Siskiyou Mountains, the coastal mountain range of the Klamath basin in northwestern California and the southwestern parts of Oregon.
+I like my circles to be small and intimate and always have since the early nineties, generally under eight people works well for me.
+This year me Brandi, Lulu and myself started our ceremony by heading to Lake Emigrant to make our flower crowns, as the month of the Summer Solstice soon approaches and the flowers are abundant.
+The area where we live, is surrounded by the Siskiyou Mountains, the coastal mountain range of the Klamath basin in northwestern California and the southern most parts of Oregon.
 Most people around the world are familiar with this area because of the famous Pacific Crest Trail.

 We enjoyed the beautiful day and after we were finished partially with the crowns, we hiked further and gathered different flowers to add to the crown.
 Once we finished, and had enough wild rose petals gathered, we headed back to Elder Mountain.

-I really wanted for all three of us to jump into the lake to submerge ourselves into the healing waters but we didn’t have our towels but next year we will!
-We finished and headed back and once back, Brandi started making her rose-hydrosol, as we ate lunch and had a good long healing conversation around everyday issue.
-I brought counsel with wisdom and some practices and solutions, and were finished by dusk.
+I really wanted for all three of us to jump into the lake to submerge ourselves into the healing waters after we made our crowns, but we didn’t have our towels but next year we will!
+This is a nice balance to the more serious traditional Winter Solstice fire ritual of Marzanna, and doing both each year, keeps the sacred flowing.
+We finished and headed back and once back, Brandi started making her rose-hydrosol, we ate lunch and had a long healing conversation around everyday issue.
+I brought counsel with wisdom and some practices and solutions, and we were finished by dusk.

-When twilight arrived, it was time to go to the magical pond, where our sacred Marzanna sits for three months and we burn her effigy on the spring equinox.
-Now there months later in the cyclical or progressional seasonal rites, we offered our sacred wreaths (crown of flowers) to the pond to receive (not love or marriage proposals as in traditional Kupala festivals which is the Dionysus cult tradition of the post 12th century) but a more ancient tradition.
+At twilight when it arrived, it was time to go to the magical pond on the land, where our sacred Marzanna sits for three moons, and we enter the cyclical or progressional seasonal flower rites by offered our sacred wreaths (crown of flowers) to the pond to receive (not love or marriage proposals as in traditional Kupala festivals) but a more ancient tradition for health, right relationships and the other spiritual health that we seek.

 Healing Waters & Fire, Solstices & Equinoxes…